What is user experience?

 As we become increasingly dependent on and connected with digital forms of communication and learning that are man-made and complex, we have more and more need for those interfaces and systems to be shaped around our biological nature.

-It makes sense to mould technology around the human rather than vice versa.
-UX helps us to make those changes so that we can best use the technologies we create.
+It makes sense to mould technology around the humans rather than vice versa.
+UX helps us to make those changes so that we can best use the technologies we create and design meaningful and relevant experiences.

 Why is UX important?